dribnet/purvs/README.md

    For the final letterforms i am looking an english design studio Spin.
 They do a lot of interesting generative and interactive letterform and fonts

+   I have since started reconsidering my alphabet idea.
+What i am considering doing is constructing each letter as